Wesley16838/frontend_interview/JS/Promise/Promise.md

 ## What is promise?

-> A promise represents an operation that hasn't completed yet; Or defined as a proxy for a value that will eventually become available.
-A Promise is in one of these states: pending: initial state, neither fulfilled nor rejected. fulfilled: meaning that the operation was completed successfully. rejected: meaning that the operation failed.
+> In conclusion, Promise is introduced in ES6 to resolve the callback hell issue and handle asynchronous operations.
+Explain more, a promise represents an operation that hasn't completed yet.
+A Promise is in one of these three states: pending: initial state, neither fulfilled nor rejected. fulfilled: meaning that the operation was completed successfully. rejected: meaning that the operation failed.

-> Promise is introduced in ES6 to resolve the callback hell issue and handle asynchronous operations

 ## Create a Promise